-- Develop additional countywide focused studies to address policy and guidelines for transportation, land use and financing in Alameda County. - Continue to develop new modeling and evaluation tools that adequately assess the interactions between land use and transportation investments. - Monitor the effectiveness of this plan using the adopted performance measures and the assumptions regarding land use as the plan develops.
-Some performance measures may require further refinement over time as tools are developed (discussed in more detail below).
+- Develop additional countywide focused studies to address policy and guidelines for transportation, land use and financing in Alameda County. - Continue to develop new modeling and evaluation tools that adequately assess the interactions between land use and transportation investments.

 7-4 | Chapter 7 Next Steps